CSIRT-SK/viruschecker/docs/driver/drivers-on-linux.md

 Deploy driver program on Linux based virtual machines
 =====================================================

-We will use the Linux based VMs, more specifically the Ubuntu 18.04 VMs.
+We will use the Linux based VM, more specifically the Ubuntu 18.04 VM.
 Any modern linux distribution is, however, equally suitable.

 1 Create virtual machines
 -------------------------

-At first, we will install and configure a single VM.
-This VM will serve as base VM for cloning, where each clone VM will be separately fitted with single antivirus software and our driver executable.

 These steps describe how to setup Ubuntu 18.04 VM in VirtualBox.